 Wellington region’s hills and town belt offer great walking, tramping and mountain biking.
 Hutt River is popular with kayakers while in summer swimmers can choose peaceful inner harbour beaches or more exciting coastal surf.
 Windsurfing and sailing are also popular and there’s excellent fishing and diving.

-Accommodation options range from hip urban apartments to spacious suburban homes, seaside villages and rural lifestyle blocks - many people commute in from Upper Hutt, Wairarapa and the Kapiti Coast.
+Accommodation options range from hip urban apartments to spacious suburban homes, seaside villages and rural lifestyle blocks - many people commute into Wellington City from Lower Hutt, Upper Hutt, Wairarapa, Porirua and the Kapiti Coast.

 As the capital, Wellington is home to many national institutions and government agencies.
-In recent years it’s developed thriving digital technology and film industries with files such as The Hobbit, King Kong, Lord of the Rings was completed at the Weta studio Peter Jackson has established here.
+In recent years Wellington has developed thriving digital technology and film industries with files such as The Hobbit, King Kong, Lord of the Rings and Avatar being produced here.
 Tertiary education and research are other important contributors to the local economy.

 Average summer maximums range between 17-21°C in Wellington, while winter maximums average around 9-10°C. Overall, temperatures rarely rise above 25°C or fall below 4°C. However southerly blasts in winter can make the temperature feel much colder.
 Temperatures tend to be warmer to the north on the Kapiti Coast.